 Notes

-- To make the soup thicker and creamier, add only half of the potatoes at the beginning and wait for about 10 minutes until adding the remainder.
+- To make the soup thicker and creamier, add only half of the potatoes at the beginning and wait for about 10 minutes before adding the remainder.

 - Make the broth in advance and keep it in the freezer.